9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Work on Superstructure

 ### **Intake**
 We decided to try and improve the horizontal intake.
 We felt that it was too large and looked unfinished.
-The intake was able to be compacted very easily and we used a smaller frame to make the intake look more finished and less like a prototype.
+The intake was able to be compacted very easily, and we used a smaller frame to make the intake look more finished and less like a prototype.
 We also tried to slant the intake using a Superstructure.
 This would have used the Launcher and the base to help hold up the intake to the degrees we would like and create a very rigid robot overall.

-Unfortunatly we weren't able to get it to work how we want so we are abandoning the idea.
+Unfortunately, we weren't able to get it to work how we want, so we are abandoning the idea.
 While we still want to slant our intake, we will work on brainstorming some other ideas at a later date.
 We also tried to combine Rhett's tubing intake and Tyler's horizontal intake to see if it would improve the intake overall, but we ended up scrapping the idea.

 ## **End of Entry Thoughts**
 While we didn't get the Superstructure built like we wanted to, we were able to learn a lot about how we should tackle this intake moving forward.